telerik/winforms-docs/calendar/features/selecting-dates.md

 ## Selecting with the mouse

 Select a single date by clicking on it.
-If __AllowMultipleSelect__ is true, you can select multiple dates by holding the `Ctrl` key and clicking each date.
+If __AllowMultipleSelect__ is true, you can select multiple dates by clicking each date.
+Then, clicking a selected cell will de-select it.

 See the [Column and Row Headers]({%slug winforms/calendar/customizing-behavior/column-and-row-headers%}) topic for how to select entire columns and rows at once.